Evevon/parlimentAIry/demo_site/README.txt

 TO DO:
 - information content of infoscreen (questions, article database)
-- mock database/backend with question name and description (also necessary for convincing content of info screen and useful implementation of drag/drop and list change of questions)
-- question will appear in specified list when exiting workspace through 'ready for now' button

 MAYBE Implement:
 - maybe use drag and drop functionality on home screen